run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 * Select `New Deployment` on the top right.
 * Select `team-a` as a project and add an arbitrary name.
 Use the image `gcr.io/run-ai-demo/example-triton-server`.
 * Under `Resources` add 0.5 GPUs.
 * Under `Auto Scaling` select a minimum of 1, a maximum of 2.
-Use the `concurrency` Autoscaling threshold method.
+Use the `concurrency` autoscaling threshold method.
+Add a threshold of 3.
 * Add a `Container port` of `8000`.